Last Updated on April 19, 2021

 On May 22, 2020, Serbia reopened for tourism and welcomed visitors from all nations, making them one of the few countries that have opened early to tourists.
 Furthermore, a proof of a negative COVID-19 test is no longer mandatory for all travelers.
 The country is now operating under the normal border regulation, so travelers from all countries could visit Serbia without any restrictions.
 Air Serbia, the country’s flag carrier, has also resumed its commercial flights.

-In August, Serbia imposed new travel restrictions, and requires travelers from four nations to submit a proof of the negative COVID-19 test.
+In August, Serbia imposed new travel restrictions and requires travelers from four nations to submit proof of the negative COVID-19 test taken within 48 hours of arrival.
+Travelers who will not be able to present any results will be refused entry as no test upon arrival is available.

 Here’s everything you need to know about the latest travel restrictions on the reopening of Serbia.